NCIP/cacore-sdk/README.md

  * [How to use SDK] (https://wiki.nci.nih.gov/display/caCORE/How+to+Use+the+caCORE+SDK+-+Guide+for+Users)

 # Related Projects
    * caCORE Workbench

      The caCORE Workbench is a tool with a graphical user interface (GUI) to facilitate the creation of a caBIG silver or gold compliant system.
 The caCORE Workbench acts as a process guide and an integrated platform, enabling the user to more readily create a Data or Analytical service on the Grid.
 The following process workflows are supported:
      1. Creation of a UML Model (ArgoUML, Enterprise Architect)
      2. Semantic integration (SIW, CDE Browser, UML Model Browser, Curation Tool)
      3. Model mapping (caAdapter)
      4. Application creation and deployment (SDK)
      5. Creation of a grid service (Introduce)

       * [Home Page] (https://wiki.nci.nih.gov/display/caCORE/caCORE+Workbench)
       * [Binaries packages] (https://wiki.nci.nih.gov/display/caCORE/caCORE+Workbench+Downloads)
       * [User Guide] (https://wiki.nci.nih.gov/display/caCORE/caCORE+Workbench+Version+0.2+Guide)
       * [Release Notes] (https://gforge.nci.nih.gov/docman/index.php?group_id=624&selected_doc_group_id=5781&language_id=1)

    * caCORE RESTful Wrapper

    The caCORE RESTful Wrapper is aimed at lowering the barrier to create RESTful services based on existing data sources.
 The wrapper provides interface in RESTful manner while it internally maps with existing data source to query data.
 The RESTful Wrapper will provide User Interface where developers can create RESTful resources wrapping existing data services.
       * [Home Page] (https://wiki.nci.nih.gov/display/caCORE/caCORE+RESTful+Wrapper)
       * [User Guide] (https://wiki.nci.nih.gov/display/caCORE/caCORE+RESTful+Wrapper+v1.0+User+Guide)
       * [Release Notes] (https://wiki.nci.nih.gov/display/caCORE/caCORE+RESTful+Wrapper+v1.0+Release+Notes)

    * caCORE Hydra

+   The caCORE Hydra is a pilot project developed as Eclipse IDE plugin (referred to from here on as the plugin) to provide a development environment that fosters the generation of application artifacts from an Ecore model.
+The plugin helps developers convert application models created in a variety of meta-model representations into an Ecore model.
+From this ecore model, pluggable artifact generators can produce artifacts.